How to Incorporate Ergonomic Design Into Your Workspace

 This is where the beauty of ergonomic design kicks in.
-Investing in computer and laptop stands transforms the positioning of your computer to specifically benefit your physical needs.
+Investing in computer/laptop stands or monitor mounts transforms the positioning of your computer to specifically benefit your physical needs.
 When adjusted to suit your height, you’ll find yourself capable of sitting with your shoulders back looking up to the screen, rather than stooping down to it.
 This open posture alleviates the potential for long-term back issues or headaches caused by spinal stress.
 The adjustability of these utensils enables you to build out specific stations individually tailored to the bodily dynamics of each employee.

 Every last detail of ergonomic design counts.
 There is a purpose to every design attribute, which breeds from an anthropomorphic understanding of our bodily needs.
 For example, details as small as the positioning of your wrist to your keyboard not only has a colossal effect on your short-term productivity but also on your long-term health.